syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Model-Window-Popup.md

 {% endhighlight %}

-If we run the above sample, the below output will appears on Android device as shown below.
+Run the previous sample to get the following output on Android device.
 ![](GettingStarted_images/ModelWindow.png)